Council House, Perth: 1990s refurbishment and heritage listing

 Significant public debate ensued about whether the building should be kept.
 Those prominent in the fight to save the building included Bill Warnock, architect Ken Adam, and the Royal Australian Institute of Architects.
 Others said it was "out of date, unattractive, and out of step" with the older heritage buildings which surround it.
-Graham Kierath, the Minister for Heritage, also refused to place the building on the WA Register of Heritage Places, despite calls from the Heritage Council and the National Trust to do so.
+Graham Kierath, the Minister for Heritage, also refused to place the building on the State Register of Heritage Places, despite calls from the Heritage Council and the National Trust to do so.
 This decision "stunned" the Institute of Architects.